Bugaddr/stuff/README.md

 # LAZYSCRIPT
-CAUTION::No one is responsible other than you for wrong use of any script Powerfull scripts for me atleast
+- CAUTION := No one is responsible other than you for wrong use of any script

 # Download ARCH Installer
 ```